raehasandalwala/XBlock-Development-IITBX/In-video-quiz.rst

 Abstract
 ````````

-We aim to develop a XBlock for IITBX courseware which has a video and a quiz embed in it for self evaluation
+We aim to develop a XBlock for IITBX courseware which has a quiz embed in the video lectures for evaluation.
-of students.

-We started with developing an XBlock which runs a youtube video (using youtube API) and separately developing the respective front-end (using HTML/Javascript) for the in-video quiz.
+We started with developing an XBlock which runs a video lecture from our youtube channel (using youtube API) and separately developing the respective front-end (using HTML/Javascript) for the in-video quiz.
 Then, we integrated the two modules.